 I live on ten beautiful acres in the northern California foothills with my sister who is also my best friend.
 We are surrounded by the beauty and drama of nature and wildlife.
-We also enjoy our numerous animal family members – two rats, two guinea pigs, one chicken, four ducks, six cats, two dogs, and a horse.
+We also enjoy our numerous animal family members – two rats, two guinea pigs, four ducks, six cats, two dogs, and a horse.
 They are a constant source of love and learning, and often amusement.

 What's happening in the

 the first frost, as well as an unauthorized visit by three fawns, has things looking less than great.
 But that's gardening - ups and downs